 (2) APPLICATION.
 The owner of real estate located within a town may apply to the town board to have a highway laid out to the owner's land.
 Except as provided in sub.
-(7), the application shall be delivered to the town clerk of the town in which the real estate is located.
-The application shall contain an affidavit, executed by the applicant, that describes the affected real estate and recites facts that satisfy the board that the circumstances either in par. (a) or in par. (b) exist:
+(7), the application

 (a) The real estate is shut out from all public highways by being surrounded by real estate owned by other persons, or by real estate owned by other persons and by water, and that the owner is unable to purchase a right-of-way to a public highway from the owners of the adjoining real estate or that such a right-of-way cannot be purchased except at an exorbitant price, which price shall be stated in the affidavit.